kode4food/interpol/doc/Language_Reference.md

 ```

 ### Unary Operators
-Only two unary operators are supported.
+Only two traditional unary operators are supported.
 They are `-` for numeric negation, and `not` for boolean *not* negation.

 ```python
 -transactionAmount